mauricio/mauricio.github.com/_posts/2014-02-24-ruby-object-conversions.md

 }
 {% endhighlight %}

-The interesting piece here is the call to `rb_check_string_type`, which is the function that converts something that has a `to_str` method into a real `String`, let's see how it's implemented:
+The piece we're looking for here is the call to `rb_check_string_type`, which is the function that converts something that has a `to_str` method into a real `String`, let's see how it's implemented:

 {% highlight c %}
 VALUE